Dhuruvm/PrzmoFashion/replit.md

 ## Overview

 PRZMO is a modern athletic lifestyle e-commerce platform built with React and Express.js.
 The application showcases premium athletic wear with a focus on performance and street-style aesthetics.
-The platform features a sleek landing page with product displays, brand storytelling, and newsletter subscription functionality.
+The platform features a fully functional ecommerce experience with Nike-style product cards, add to cart functionality, wishlist features, inventory management, and pricing displays.
 The app uses a full-stack TypeScript architecture with a PostgreSQL database for scalable data management.

 ## User Preferences